 Method 6: Fix Corrupted System Files

-Run Command Prompt by typing cmd in search bar.
+- Run Command Prompt by typing cmd in the search bar.

-Type in sfc /scannow and wait for the computer to scan system and replace corrupted system files.
+- Type in sfc /scannow and wait for the computer to scan the system and replace corrupted system files.

 Method 7: Run Windows Memory Diagnostic to Test RAM

-Type memory in search bar and click on Windows Memory Diagnostic.
+- Type memory in the search bar and click on Windows Memory Diagnostic.

 Method 8: Disable additional audio devices

-Type sound in search bar and open the Sound window in search result.
+- Type sound in the search bar and open the Sound window in the search result.

 Method 9: Start Windows in Safe Mode and Check for Drivers

-Devices with yellow or red sign should be updated.
+- Devices with a yellow or red sign should be updated.

 Method 10: Uninstall the problematic Windows Updates

-Type in dir in command line to check the system drive where Windows 10 is installed.
+- Type in dir in the command line to check the system drive where Windows 10 is installed.
 Skip this step if you know the drive already.

-Wait for the uninstalling process to compete, reboot computer and check if the issue is resolved.
+- Wait for the uninstalling process to compete, reboot the computer, and check if the issue is resolved.

 Method 11: Disable Turbo Boost feature in BIOS